cucumber/docs/content/implementations/ruby/sinatra.md

 World{MyWorld.new}
 ```

-You may have to set the app_file in your app file.
-Otherwise Sinatra (at least version 0.9.1.1) won't find the views or layouts (see [this irc log](http://irclogger.com/sinatra/2009-05-08)).
-You also need to specify the public directory, even if you're on default, otherwise stylesheets and javascripts won't be available to your Cucumber session e.g.,
+You may have to set the `app_file` in your app file.
+Otherwise, Sinatra (at least version 0.9.1.1) won't find the views or layouts (see [this IRC log](http://irclogger.com/sinatra/2009-05-08)).

+You also need to specify the `:public` directory, even if you're on default.
+Otherwise, stylesheets and javascripts won't be available to your Cucumber session.

 ```
 # In your main application file